senresearch/BulkLMM.jl/README.md

 $$V(\epsilon) = \sigma^2_g K+\sigma^2_e I.$$

-where $X$ is a matrix of covariates which would include the intercept, candidate genetic markers of interest, and any background covariates.
+where $X$ is a matrix of covariates which would include the intercept, candidate genetic markers of interest, and (optionally) any background covariates.
 The variance components $\sigma^2_g$ and $\sigma^2_e$ denote the genetic and random error variance components respectively.